reda-idtaleb/LinkedList/README.md

 # LinkedList

-This is a simple implementation of a double linked list.
+This is a simple implementation of a double linked list written in Pharo language.